haskell/cabal/Cabal/doc/developing-packages.rst

     Command-line arguments for pre-processing Haskell code.
 Applies to haskell source and other pre-processed Haskell source like .hsc .chs.
 Does not apply to C code, that's what cc-options is for.

+.. pkg-field:: cxx-options: token list

+    Command-line arguments to be passed to the compiler when compiling C++ code.
+The C++ sources to which these command-line arguments should be applied can be specified with the :pkg-field:`cxx-sources` field.
+Command-line options for C and C++ can be passed separately to the compiler when compiling both C and C++ sources by segregating the C and C++ sources with the :pkg-field:`c-sources` and :pkg-field:`cxx-sources` fields respectively, and providing different
+    command-line arguments with the :pkg-field:`cc-options` and the :pkg-field:`cxx-options` fields.

 .. pkg-field:: ld-options: token list